 Welcome to Yeadon Way

 Do you remember the Victorian public toilets at Central Car Park?
 Tiled in regulation green and white they were always immaculately clean and staffed by a lady in an overall.
-The block of toilets was demolished and replaced with Danfo cubicles in 2009.

 While you’re here…